scverse/muon/README.md

 muon
   .obs     -- annotation of observations (cells, samples) .var     -- annotation of features (genes, genomic loci, etc.)
-  .obs_map -- mapping in the format of the long table (modality->cell->index)
-              to link rows in X (index) to global metadata in .obs (cell) as well as assay-specific metadata for these cells .var_map -- mapping in the format of the long table (modality->feature->index) to link columns in X (column) to global metadata in .var (feature) as well as assay-specific feature information .mod
+  .mod
     AnnData
-      .X       -- data matrix (cells x features)
-      .var     -- annotation of features (genes, genomics sites or windows) [.obs call would use global .obs and .obs_map of the assay to return assay-specific metadata]
+      .X         -- data matrix (cells x features) .var       -- annotation of features (genes, genomics sites or windows) .obs (map) -- mapping in the format of the long table (modality->cell->index) to link rows in X (index) to global metadata in .obs (cell) as well as assay-specific metadata for these cells (stored in the .obs slot of the AnnData) [.obs call would use global .obs and .obs map of the assay to return assay-specific metadata]
+      .var (map) -- mapping in the format of the long table (modality->feature->index) to link columns in X (column) to global metadata in .var (feature) as well as assay-specific feature information
-      [.var call would use global .var and .var_map of the assay to return assay-specific feature information]
+                    (stored in the .var slot of the AnnData) [.var call would use global .var and .var map of the assay to return assay-specific feature information]
       .uns
   .uns